well-typed/hs-bindgen-tutorial-nix/readme.md

 ```

 and inspect the [application code `./app/Pcap.hs`](./pcap-th/app/Pcap.hs).
 The
-development shell provides Haskell Language Server (HLS), and ensures HLS can
+development shell provides the Haskell Language Server (HLS), and ensures HLS
-compile the project and link to the shared `pcap` library.
+can compile the project and link to the shared `pcap` library.

 The TH function generating the `hs-bindgen` splice is